-Over 135 students received funding to attend conferences, competitions and meetings over the 2012-13 academic year.
+Hundreds of students have received funding to attend conferences, competitions and meetings over the last few academic years.
 Many of these students were presenting research and scholarly papers, and competing and performing with other colleges and universities from across the region and the nation.
 In addition to the scholarly opportunities these students experience, they represent APSU and the educational opportunities that exist on our campus.
 A few of these outstanding students who traveled using SA/OUR funds are highlighted here!

 Robert presented his Physics research at a national meeting in Newport Beach, California.
 His topic was" Characterization of Zr-V-FE Non-Evaporable Getter Strips for use in a Miniature Penning Trap."